Late 20th Century and Beyond . . .

 The Department was very pleased in 2009 to accept a generous endowment of $500,000 from UM alumni Mike and Mary McDonnell of Memphis.
 The first priority for the proceeds of this endowment is to facilitate student study abroad experiences, and several students each year since have benefited enormously from its support.

-In Fall of 2011, Dr. Brad Cook joined the Department of Classics.
+In Fall of 2011, Dr. Brad Cook joined the Department of Classics, and was promoted to Associate Professor in 2015.

 Dr. Hilary Becker joined the Department in 2012.